magnussolidus/PTO-Helper/README.md

 ## Why?

-Some companies have a policy that your PTO calculations use a fixed amount of hours, while your monthly working hours may vary.
+Some companies use a fixed amount of hours to calculate your PTO, while your monthly working hours may vary.
 This variation happens due to the number of business days changing each month, while your income has a fixed monthly value.

 > Example:
 >